Fire-Dragon-DoL/shark/README.md

 inside the body.
 This is not very useful and should be expanded to return some kind of token to authorize following requests.

+## Environment Variables

+To run the application without docker, it's necessary to set the following environment variables:

+- `REDIS_URL`